siskavera/tasmanian-devil/README.md

 # tasmanian-devil
-Spatially explicit, individual-based framework to model the spread of DFTD in Tasmania.
-Implemented in Matlab and still under development.
+Spatially explicit, individual-based framework to model the spread of DFTD in Tasmania, implemented in Matlab.